 Details of players past and present can be seen at The Band.

 The Band has undertaken seven overseas concert tours.
 It has travelled to Bergen in Norway as the guests of Sandvikens Ungdomskorps in 1977 and 1984, hosting their trip to Harrogate in 1975.
 It has also been to Bad Hersfeld in Germany as the guests of the Stadt Musikverein Band (SMV) in 1981, 1986 and 1990, and hosted SMV's trips to Harrogate in 1982, 1987 and 1993.
 Then followed a tour to Prague in the Czech Republic in 1996.
 It also hosted a visit of the Gerwens Muziekkorps (GMK) Band, from Nuenen in The Netherlands, in October 1998 and visited GMK in Holland in May/June 2000.
-A tour to the Rhineland in Germany in 2003 was most recently followed by a concert tour in Belgium and Holland in 2007.
+A tour to the Rhineland in Germany in 2003 was followed by a concert tour in Belgium and Holland in 2007.
+Our latest overseas tour was to Luchon in the Pyrenees in 2014 for their Flower Festival.

 The Band loves contesting and is successful in many of the contests it enters.
 It has qualified for and competed in the National Brass Band Championship Finals three years running 2002, 2001, 2000, and previously also achieved that honour in 1985, 1990, 1991, 1992, 1996 and 2011.
 The Band became North of England Region Champions (1st Section) in 2001, 2011 and 2013.
 Full contest results can be found here.